browserplus/borg/data/pages/beta/cpp_services.md

 Service binaries must be findable at runtime so that they can be loaded by the Browserplus daemon.
 The daemon loads services that have been installed locally.
-Let's "install" the built service on the local machine.
+Let's use the ServiceInstaller to install our service.

 Note: paths are specified below using windows backslashes.
 Substitute forward slashes on osx.

-Run the ServiceInstaller from the build directory as shown below.
+Run the ServiceInstaller from the HelloWorld build directory as shown below.
 You will need to specify your specific path to the BrowserPlus SDK:

-    build> [path to bpsdk]\bpsdk\bin\ServiceInstaller -v -f HelloWorld
+    build>[path to bpsdk]\bpsdk\bin\ServiceInstaller -v -f HelloWorld

-    C:\dev\bp-tutorial-hello\src\build>..\..\..\bpsdk\bin\ServiceInstaller -v -f HelloWorld
     service initialized: HelloWorld v1.0.0
     installing service locally: HelloWorld, ver 1.0.0
     HelloWorld 1.0.0 validated and installed in 0.375s